pfultz2/cget/docs/src/intro.rst

     python setup.py install

 On windows, you may want to install pkgconfig-lite to support packages that use pkgconfig.
+This can be installed with ``cget`` as well:

+    cget install pfultz2/pkgconfig

 ----------
 Quickstart